 4. Take some time out to do things you enjoy

 When you’re depressed, it can be hard to get motivated to do the things you like to do.
 It can also feel impossible to experience enjoyment.
 Even so, each day, try to make yourself do one thing you used to enjoy doing, as it can help give you a sense of achievement.
 The activity could be super simple, like reading 10 pages of a book, going for a short walk or watching your fave TV show.

 5. Look after yourself

 It can be frustrating when people constantly tell you to exercise when you’re depressed.
 But, we do know exercise can make a difference to your energy levels and help boost hormones that help you feel better about yourself.
 It doesn’t matter what you choose to do, as long as it gets you moving.
 You could take a stroll down to the shops, do some bedroom yoga, ride your bike to the park or start a mini mosh pit in your lounge room.

 Looking after yourself isn’t just about what you do when you’re awake, your sleep pattern can also have a huge impact on your health.
 Check out these tips for catching more zeds.

 It’s also a good idea to keep an eye on whether you're using booze or drugs to cope with depression, as this can make you feel worse.
 The main thing is to try to be as kind as possible to your mind and body, so you can start feeling a bit better.

 What to do if these tips aren’t working

-If you’ve tried the strategies above but your depression symptoms are still overwhelming, go and see your GP or a mental health professional.
+If you’ve tried the strategies above but your symptoms are still overwhelming, go and see your GP or a mental health professional.
 Your GP will have suggestions for alternative things you can try to help manage your depression from day to day, and will be able to assess if you need medication or further help.
-Treatments such as cognitive behavioural therapy and medication, and having a good relationship with a GP, psychologist and/or psychiatrist, can be effective in treating depression and improving mood.
+Treatments such as cognitive behavioural therapy, medication and having a good relationship with a GP, psychologist and/or psychiatrist, can be effective in treating depression and improving mood.